AlexMurphy-ml/Anthropic-HR-audit/README.md

 # Animal metaphors

-Breif explanation about the animal archetypes I referenced earlier:
+Brief explanation about the animal archetypes I referenced earlier:

 - **Dogs:**
   - Friendly, loyal, thrive on routine and hierarchy.